Jeep Renegade Review

 Step inside and you’ll be greeted by bundles of chunky details.
 There’s a massive grab handle above the glovebox for the passenger, contrasting metal-effect trims on the dashboard and doors, and even a fake mud splatter on the rev counter.

+The Renegade’s high roofline and range of seat adjustment mean you’ll have no trouble getting comfortable in the front seats – even if you’re more than six-foot tall.
+Your back-seat passengers will find legroom tight, but the Renegade’s boxy shape means headroom is at least generous.
 You’ll be able to carry 351 litres of luggage in the back with five seats and the parcel-shelf in place – that’s enough for a baby stroller and a few soft bags.

 Fold the rear seats down in a standard 60:40 split and you’ll have 1,297 litres of space to fill.
 Unfortunately, there’s a large load lip and a tall step behind the rear seats to contend with.
-The optional £500 Function Pack comes with an adjustable boot floor that can remove the load lip to make the boot far more usable.
+The optional Function Pack comes with an adjustable boot floor that can remove the load lip to make the boot far more usable.